rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

 ---
 title: Nodes and Relationships
-position: 1.025
+position: 1.03
 type:
 description: >-
 content_markdown: >-
   ###### Nodes are the entities in the Technopedia graph where each nodes stores specific data.
 Nodes can have any
   number of attributes, which are represented by key-value-pairs.

-  To get data from multiple nodes in one query, you use relationships to connect the nodes and their attributes.
+  To get data from multiple nodes in one query, you use defined relationships in your queries to connect the nodes and their attributes.
   Relationships provide semantically relevant connections between the Technopedia nodes.
 Relationships might have a type,such as 'friend\_of' and a direction such as Joe (node) friend\_of Bob (node), where an arrow in a query determines the direction of the relationship.